COMMONLY ASKED QUESTIONS

-If you are in need of or would prefer an at-home euthanasia for a terminally ill pet, there are a couple who will make an appointment for you.
-Visit Pet Loss at Home or Lap of Love for more details on end of life care.
+If you are in need of or would prefer an at-home euthanasia for a terminally ill pet, there are a few who will make an appointment for you.
+Visit Pet Loss at Home, Lap of Love, or Loving Hands for more details on end of life care.

 If your pet is being hospitalized, we ask for the low end of the estimate the doctor gave you as a deposit.
 If your total is less than expected, we refund you what wasn’t used.
 If your total is more than your deposit, we let you know how much of a balance there is.

-Though we are unable to accept checks or offer payment plans at this time, CareCredit does offer monthly billing.
+Though we are unable to accept checks or offer payment plans at this time, CareCredit and Scratchpay offer monthly billing.

-Currently, the only payment plan we accept is through CareCredit.
-It's a medical credit card that offers no interest payment plans for 6 months.
-Visit their website for more info.
+CareCredit is a medical credit card that offers no interest payment plans for 6 months.
+Visit their website here for more info.